When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

 This number is shockingly low considering there are approximately 1.3 million businesses with employees in the UK and we are facing a £2.4 trillion protection gap.

-We want to ensure we are providing employers, finance directors and HR staff the knowledge they need to decide if the cover is right for their company.
+To combat this, we want to ensure we are providing employers, finance directors and HR staff the knowledge they need to decide if the cover is right for their company.